juandavidvargas19/JuanDavid/index.md

 ### Timeline

+- November 2022.
+I finished the "MLOps1 (Azure): Deploying AI and ML Models using Microsoft Azure Machine Learning" course at edX.

-- October 2022.
+- November 2022.
 I finished the "Object Oriented programming in Java" course at coursera.

 - October 2022.
 I enrolled into the "online diploma in Neural Networks and Deep Learning " course at UAO university.